Nonprofits all smiles as MSC Foundation presents grants in Englewood

-ENGLEWOOD — The break room at Englewood real estate office of Michael Saunders & Co. was full of smiles this week as representatives from six nonprofits gathered for a breakfast feast of fresh fruit, waffles and other goodies.
+The break room at the Englewood real estate office of Michael Saunders & Co. was full of smiles this week as representatives from six nonprofits gathered for a breakfast feast of fresh fruit, waffles and other goodies.

 But it wasn’t just the food that had them smiling.

-Each year, Michael Saunders' agents contribute to a fund established by the company's leadership, the MSC Foundation.
+Each year, Michael Saunders’ agents contribute to the MSC Foundation, a fund established by the company’s leadership.
 And once a year, several nonprofits are chosen to benefit from that generosity.
-This year, the Englewood office reported 100% participation, and a grand total just under $6,000.
+This year, the Englewood office reported 100 percent participation and a grand total raised of just under $6,000.

 Next was Horses Helping Hearts, a nonprofit horse therapy organization based in Englewood.
 Kathy Genth told the group about Hope, a registered miniature therapy horse she takes to visit and assist those in need.

 Another locally based nonprofit to benefit from a grant is the Wobbly Feet Foundation.
-Kathy Castellano and daughter Samantha Dzembo talked about Samantha's son Conor and the family's battle with his Ataxia-Telangiectasia, a rare, progressive, multi-systematic inherited disorder that attacks the nervous and immune systems.
+Kathy Castellano and daughter Samantha Dzembo talked about Samantha’s son Conor and his battle with ataxia-telangiectasia, a rare, progressive, multi-systematic inherited disorder that attacks the nervous and immune systems.
 The family established the Wobbly Feet Foundation to aid other families dealing with A-T.

 Jan “English” Leather and Judy Still represented Angel Land Food Forest of Venice, whose mission it is to purchase land in Englewood and grow a food forest to help feed the working poor, the elderly and low-income and homeless people.